yustinusSoelistio/CECL/README.md

 # CECL
 Eye center localization method based on Hough transformation.
-The method is free to use for scientific purposes.
-All uses, publications, and references to the method must be directed to
+This software is free to use for scientific purposes.
+All uses, publications, and references to the software must be directed to

 @INPROCEEDINGS{7153202,
 author={Soelistio, Y.E. and Postma, E. and Maes, A.},